veepeefx/format-converter/README.md

 - Some formats may retain certain metadata or technical data that cannot safely be removed.
 - Using this tool may result in corrupted files, loss of data, or unintended changes to the original content.
+- Opting out of “Preserve metadata” does not remove metadata from the generated file and metadata embedded in the source file may still remain in the output file.
+Disabling it simply tells the application not to explicitly copy metadata during processing.

 **Use at your own risk.** The user is responsible for backups and any consequences of file modifications.